Black History Archives Student Residency

 About

-The Black History Archives Student Residency in Special Collections program offers a Concordia student enrolled in full or part-time studies at any level the opportunity to discover and explore the materials held by the Library’s Special Collections; to learn about archives and using primary sources; to develop their research skills in a supported and stimulating environment.
+The Black History Archives Student Residency in Special Collections and Archives offers a Concordia student enrolled in full or part-time studies at any level the opportunity to discover and explore the materials held by the Library’s Special Collections and Archives; to learn about archives and using primary sources; and to develop their research skills in a supported and stimulating environment.

-The student resident will have the freedom to explore any of the materials in the Library’s Special Collections, though it is hoped that the Black History and community archives will be activated through this research and discovery focused residency.
+The student resident will have the freedom to explore any of the materials in the Library’s Special Collections and Archives, though it is hoped that the Black History and community archives will be activated through this research and discovery-focused residency.

-The student resident will work to complete a project based on what they have learned about in the archives held in Special Collections.
+The student resident will work to complete a project based on what they have learned about in the archives held in Special Collections and Archives.
 The final project could be a research paper; a newspaper or magazine article; a creative work, such as a 2D or 3D artwork; an exhibition; a website; an interactive timeline or data mapping project; an oral history interview; a community-based initiative; an educational resource, or anything in between.
-The final outcome will be driven by student interest.
+The outcome will be driven by student interest.
 It is hoped that the project proposed will include a public-facing component, in which the results of their work can be shared widely, though this is not a requirement.
-The student will prepare a short report at the end of their residency or provide a copy of their final project to the Library for inclusion in Special Collections.
+The student will be able to deposit a copy of their final project in Special Collections and Archives if they wish to do so.

 Objectives of the program

-• To support the research and learning goals of the student resident by providing a supported opportunity to work with rare and archival materials held in the collection of the Library's Special Collections.
+• To support the research and learning goals of the student resident by providing a supported opportunity to work with rare and archival materials held in the collection of the Library’s Special Collections and Archives.

 • To foster student interest and engagement with archives and archival research.